-Introduction: For women 40 to 49, mammography screening saves lives, but the benefits are less than for older women.
+Introduction: For women 40-49, breast cancer screening with mammography saves lives, but the benefits are less than for older women.

 Study selection criteria: Large randomized controlled trials and meta-analyses.
 Table note: Relative risk above 1 indicates increased risk.
 Relative risk below 1 indicates decreased risk.